Home

 • File a written claim for workers' compensation benefits within one year.

-• Get legal representation.
 The workers’ compensation/OWCP claims attorneys at the Law Office of Robert W. Nizich can help you through this stressful time.
 Contact our office and arrange a case consultation.

-I am a widow/widower of a longshoreman and harbor worker who died during a workplace accident.
+• I am a widow/widower of a longshoreman and harbor worker who died during a workplace accident.
 Am I eligible for compensation?

 Death benefits are paid to a widow or widower or other eligible survivors, if a work-related injury causes death.
 Funeral expenses are paid up to $3,000.
 The surviving spouse of a covered employee receives 50 percent of the average weekly wages of the deceased employee for life or until remarriage.
 Awards to dependent siblings, children, and grandchildren end when they reach age 18, but may be extended if the child is a student or is incapable of self-support.

-What are OWCP schedule awards?
+• What are Federal OWCP schedule awards?

 OWCP schedule awards are given for permanent loss or use of an extremity caused by an on-the-job injury.
 The extent of impairment considers loss of motion, pain, and weakness.
 The element of pain may serve as the sole basis for determining the degree of impairment for purposes of OWCP schedule awards.
 Strong written evidence that clearly and convincingly establishes the maximum extent of improvement must be provided to determine the percent of impairment.
-Also, the victim must have reached a state of maximum medial improvement.
+Also, the worker must have reached a state of maximum medical improvement.
 For more information about OWCP schedule awards, contact our office and arrange a case consultation.

 Because of the unique circumstances of an injury which occurs off the coast, offshore workers' compensation claims must be filed with the nearest state.
 For legal purposes, the platform you work on is an island belonging to that state and you are entitled to the same workers' compensation benefits as employees covered under the Longshore and Harbor Workers’ Compensation Act.
 Your claim differs from onshore injury claims because it is likely the Outer Continental Shelf Act that applies to your case.
 Injured oil rig workers and others who work on drilling platforms should seek an attorney familiar with cases of this nature in order to have the best possible chance for full compensation.